 They write the contracts.
 They know bankruptcy is a long shot for any borrower.
-They have an army of call center representatives trained collect payments.
+They have an army of call center representatives trained to collect payments.
 That same call center army is given little authority to make any meaningful changes to loan terms that might help borrowers.

-To be blunt, borrowers looking to just call up Sallie Mae, Navient, or any other lender in order to get lower interest rates are likely in for disappointment.
+To be blunt, borrowers looking to just call up Sallie Mae, Navient, or any other lender in order to get lower interest rates are likely in for a disappointment.

 That all being said, interest rate negotiation can be done.
-The key is understanding leverage and knowing how to utilize it.
+The key is understanding the leverage available and knowing how to utilize it.
 Whether a borrower is struggling to keep up, or having success in repayment, lower interest rates can be achieved.

 Negotiating Lower Interest Rates for Struggling Borrowers

 Sometimes circumstances make it impossible to keep up with student loan payments.